Research

 An Indicator for Statistical Literacy Based on National Newspaper Archives (w Thilo Klein & El Iza Mohamedou).
 OECD Working Paper

-Trading News: International Trade and Endogenous Newspaper Characteristics in Digital Markets [Draft available upon request]
+Trading News: International Trade and Endogenous Characteristics in Digital New Markets [Draft available upon request]

 Abstract